 HTTP2 Protocol: What Is And Its Benefits

-HyperText Transfer Protocol Version 2, or HTTP2, is the first major update to HTTP in 15 years.
-The previous protocol standard, HTTP/1.1
+HyperText Transfer Protocol Version 2, or HTTP2, is the first major update to HTTP in 15 years, check top benefits & advantages here

 What Is HTTP2 And How Does It Work?

-Whenever you click on a link to visit a site a request is made to the server.
+Whenever you click on a link to visit a site, a request is made to the server.
 The server answers with a status message (header) and a file list for that website.
 After viewing that list, the browser asks for the files one at a time.
 The difference between HTTP 1.1 and HTTP/2 lies in what happens next.

 Say you want a new LEGO set.
 First, you go to the store to buy your LEGO.
-When you get home, you open the box and look at the instructions, which tell you what you have to do: one brick at a time.
+When you get home, you open the box and look at the instructions, which tell you what to do: one brick at a time.
 So for every brick, you have to look at the instructions to see which brick to use next.

 With HTTP/2 these changes.
 You go to the store to pick up your box.
 Open it, find the instructions and you can ask for all the bricks used on one section of the LEGO set.
 You can keep asking the instructions for more bricks, without having to look at the manual.
 “These bricks go together, so here they are.”
 If you want it really quickly, you could even get all the bricks at once so you can build the set in an instant.

-HTTP2 To Proceed More Tasks
+HTTP2 Protocol To Proceed More Tasks

 Another cool thing is Server push; this starts as one request but when the server notices the HTML requires several assets, it can send these all at once without asking.
 This might be a good fit for your site, but that depends on certain factors too complex to go into here.

 Like I said earlier, with HTTP1.1 a browser requests a site -> server sends a header back -> that header contains a status message and HTML body -> for every file needed to build the site, a single connection has to be opened and closed repeatedly.

 HTTP2 And Its Benefits For SEO

 Another big issue is latency, especially on mobile devices.
 The longer your latency is, the longer it takes for your request to reach the server and for the server to send back the response.
 That’s why you should always use a CDN to reduce the time it will take to get your files to your readers from the location nearest to them.

-Implementing HTTP/2 is fairly easy and it’s possible that your server is already using it – test it using the tool on the HTTP2.Pro site.
+Implementing HTTP/2 is fairly easy and your server may be already using it.
+Test it using the tool on the HTTP2.Pro site.
 Ask your hosting provider to see what your options are.
 Also choose a Content Delivery Network, also known as a CDN, that offers a full HTTP/2 solution.

 The domination and supremacy of HTTP/2 in the cyber world are inevitable.
-The application protocol looks set to carry along the legacy of HTTP1.x that transformed the cyber world with revolutionary data transmission capabilities.
+The application protocol looks set to carry the legacy of HTTP1.x.
+That changes the cyber world with revolutionary data transmission capabilities.